Digital Benefits Network

 • Digital Benefits in the News is a monthly touchpoint to share news stories and media in the ecosystem.

 • The Unemployment Insurance Technology Modernization Quarterly Roundup is a quarterly research update that aims to highlight key learnings related to improving unemployment insurance (UI) systems in the areas of equity, timeliness, and fraud, and monitor for model UI legislation and policy related specifically to technology.
+September 2024 was the final edition published at the Beeck Center.

 Join a Community of Practice